tmtsoftware/csw/docs/src/main/services/alarm.md

 ## getMetadata

-Gets the metadata(s) of an alarm/component/subsystem/whole TMT system, which contains fields like:
+Gets the metadata of an alarm, component, subsystem, or whole TMT system.
+The following information is returned for each alarm:

 * subsystem
 * component